LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### AWS Step Functions:
   * A visual workflow service that helps developers use AWS services with λ to build distributed applications, automate processes, orchestrate microservices, or create data (ML) pipelines
+  * Not well suited for recurring lightweight jobs
   * JSON used to declare state machines under the hood

 ### CloudWatch vs CloudTrail vs AWS Config: